 QEI: Irene Worth

-Historical accuracy, plot: Mixing Sir Walter Raleigh with the Babington Plot against QEI that helped get Mary Queen of Scots executed, this movie is as much a history lesson as The Tudors or Reign are these days.
+Historical accuracy, plot: Mixing Sir Francis Drake with the Babington Plot against QEI that helped get Mary Queen of Scots executed, this movie is as much a history lesson as The Tudors or Reign are these days.

 Historical accuracy, costumes: Not terrible, not great, just so-so.
 This is fairly low-budget Italian production, going more for the sword-fighting than anything else.